Post-COVID19 Supply Chain Trends

 The second global wave of lockdown has already prompted retailers to hold products at origins and halt shipping until early 2021.
 This is triggered by a steep increment in ocean tariffs and the lockdown of non-essential stores also had a negative impact.
 Here are the key trends that will shape the supply chain and logistics in 2021:

-• Shifting from single-channel operations mode to dynamic e-commerce model:
+- Shifting from single-channel operations mode to dynamic e-commerce model:

 This transition is occurring fast.
 It’s clear that the tech landscape of pre Covid-19 was inefficient for this new normal.
 There is a dominant shortage of collaborative and contributive tech tools, which can build ecosystems across data silos.
 Logicsols Digital Platform can be an effective growth partner for organizations.
 Collaborators are predicted as the winners in 2021 and the year to come.

-• High volatility is expected in freight rates:
+- High volatility is expected in freight rates:

 All modes of transport will experience frequent jumps in freight rates.
 The shortage of ocean containers will become more common between markets, demanding higher rates.
-The airfreight market will similarly remain high until passenger aircraft traffic gets back to normal.
+The airfreight market will similarly remain high until passenger aircraft traffic gets back to normal. - The supply chain and the new pressure test:

 The post-pandemic era will standardize the practices of preparedness and frequent pressure tests.
 The distributed global business model, optimized for minimum cost, is diminishing.
 Tomorrow’s model demands new priorities in optimization.
 The volumes will become more unsteady, more adaptive supply chains can only cope-up.
 Large suppliers and logistics operators of the industry are advised to be ready for any major catastrophic events or unseen events of social unrest and linked disruptions.

 The need is to have comprehensive dashboards that lay out the full status of production and shipment, down to the last detail.
-Logicsols Solution offers dashboards that provide real-time overview of the entire supply chain.
+Logicsols Solution offers dashboards that provide real-time overview of the entire supply chain. - Rapid consolidation of 3PLs:

 Traditional players will be tested; and on failing either to adjust or to transform will make them go obsolete.
 The 3PL industry is expected to split between the ones that focus on customer solutions against the ones aimed at hard-core execution.
 The companies quickly adopting to the transforming technologies are ones destined to survive.